 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly identifies its domain (C#/.NET backend), lists specific technologies and patterns covered, and includes an explicit 'Use when' clause with natural trigger terms.
-The only minor concern is the use of 'Master' at the beginning which reads slightly like marketing language, but the rest of the description is concrete and well-structured.
+The only minor concern is the use of 'Master' at the beginning which reads slightly like marketing language, but overall the description is well-structured and highly functional for skill selection.

 | Dimension | Reasoning | Score |